 Governments May Not Discriminate Against Religious Organizations in Access to Facilities

 In 2005, Anne Arundel County Public Schools was unconstitutionally charging religious organizations, including Maryland CEF, higher fees than other organizations for using its facilities.
-Due to intervention from CLS, AACPS indicated that “no charges will be imposed on any [Good News Club] student groups at any public school in Anne Arundel County.”
+After intervention by CLS, AACPS indicated that “no charges will be imposed on any [Good News Club] student groups at any public school in Anne Arundel County.”
 With this understanding, Maryland CEF held Good News Clubs in public schools in Anne Arundel County without issue.

-However, in 2019, Anne Arundel County expelled Maryland CEF out of the public schools in which CEF was meeting.
+Yet in 2019, Anne Arundel County expelled Maryland CEF out of the public schools in which CEF was meeting.
 The school system told Maryland CEF that it would have to pay thousands of dollars to return.
-Given CLS’s previous success in restoring Maryland CEF to schools in Anne Arundel County, Maryland CEF reached out to CLS to help regain access to schools in Anne Arundel County.
+Given CLS’ previous success in restoring Maryland CEF to schools in Anne Arundel County, Maryland CEF reached out to CLS to help regain access to schools in Anne Arundel County.